eisenjulian/nlp_estimator_tutorial/blog.md

 train_and_evaluate(classifier)
 ```

-We can use TensorBoard to visualize a our $50$-dimensional word vectors projected into $\mathbb{R}^3$ using [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
+We can use TensorBoard to visualize our $50$-dimensional word vectors projected into $\mathbb{R}^3$ using [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
 We expect similar words to be close to each other.
 This can be a useful way to inspect our model weights and find unexpected behaviours.

 ![embeddings](https://raw.githubusercontent.com/eisenjulian/nlp_estimator_tutorial/master/embeddings.gif)